Every new hire comes with a hidden cost that never shows up on your P&L.

 The Growth Trap Nobody Talks About

-There’s a dangerous assumption baked into most growth strategies: when you need to scale, you hire.
-It seems logical.
-More work requires more people, right?
+There's a dangerous assumption baked into most growth strategies: when you need to grow, you hire.
+More work means more people, right?

 Wrong.

-What seems like a straightforward solution is actually one of the most expensive mistakes scaling businesses make.
-I call it the Hiring Tax–and it’s silently eroding margins at companies between $5M and $50M in revenue.
+What looks like a straightforward solution is actually one of the most expensive mistakes growing businesses make.
+I call it the Hiring Tax.
+And it's silently eating margins at companies between $5M and $50M in revenue.

-The Hiring Tax isn’t about salaries, benefits, or recruiting costs.
+The Hiring Tax isn't about salaries, benefits, or recruiting fees.
 Those are visible.
-The Hiring Tax is the invisible overhead that accumulates every time you add a person to your organization:
+The Hiring Tax is the invisible overhead that piles up every time you add a person to your org:

 - Coordination costs increase exponentially, not linearly